kubeflow/website/content/en/docs/components/pipelines/sdk/python-function-components.md

-When you use the Kubeflow Pipelines SDK to convert your Python function to a pipeline component, the Kubeflow Pipelines SDK uses the function's interface to define the interface of your component in the following ways.
+When you use the Kubeflow Pipelines SDK to convert your Python function to a pipeline component, the Kubeflow Pipelines SDK uses the function's interface to define the interface of your component in the following ways:

 *   Some arguments define input parameters.
 *   Some arguments define output parameters.